kimutaiRop/EKR-SIMPLEX-PROBLEM-CALCULATOR/README.md

   2. decimal numbers. eg. 0.5
   3. whole numbers. eg. 100

+I allowed definition of number of decimals to be used in solution

 I also added notification for those problems that dont possibly have solution due to wrong formulation of constrains and its values.

 clone or download then run: